Qiskit/qiskit-addon-pna/README.md

 PNA is a technique for mitigating errors in observable expectation values by "absorbing" the inverse of a learned noise channel into the observable using Pauli propagation.
-Each Pauli noise generator in the noise model is propagated to the end of the circuit and through the observable, resulting in a new observable that, when measured, mitigates the learned gate noise.
+Each Pauli noise generator in the noise model is classically propagated to the end of the circuit and through the observable, resulting in a new observable that when measured on a QPU, mitigates the learned gate noise.

 ### Overview
 Executing entangling gates on modern QPUs results in a substantial amount of noise.
 Until fault